ShichengQIU/ShichengQIU.github.io/_pages/about.md

 Academic Activities
 ======
-The 4th International Workshop on Neural Engineering and Rehabilitation, Chengdu, Sichuan, China, 2023
+The 4th International Workshop on Neural Engineering and Rehabilitation, 2023